tendermint/spec/rfc/005-soft-chain-upgrades.md

 flexibility in improving itself whilst offering greater ease of use to the networks running on Tendermint.
 This is done by introducing a division in the way a network can upgrade: either soft (live) or hard (stop, do some changes then coordinate a restart).
-There may still remain the need for hard upgrades but this will be focused [elsewhere](https://github.com/tendermint/tendermint/issues/5595)).
+More information on the distinction as well as general upgrade terminology can be found in Appendix A. There may still remain the need for hard upgrades but this will be focused [elsewhere](https://github.com/tendermint/tendermint/issues/5595)).
 Instead, this RFC will describe what supporting soft upgrades would entail and explore two different methods: **Multi Data Structure Support** or **Chain Migrations**.